 - Max says if the goals of humans are aligned with that of AI, then negative scenarios could be minimized or even avoided.

 List of Top 10 Elon Musk Recommended Books.
-Here we provide details of best Elon Musk Recommended Books & a sneak peek in what those books propose & takeaways.
+Here we provide details of the best Elon Musk Recommended Books & a sneak peek at what those books propose & takeaways.
 You may look at these suggested business books to learn more –

 - Top Books Of Karl Marx